Canadian Healthcare System Economics: Is Free Healthcare Really Free? [2025 Analysis]

 Well, they've stumbled onto one of Canada's most persistent myths: that our healthcare is "free."
 Spoiler alert: it's about as free as Tim Hortons coffee on Roll Up the Rim day.
 Someone's paying for it, and it's probably you.

+Every tax season, you hear people complain about their tax bill while simultaneously bragging about our "free" healthcare system.
+The irony is thick.
 Canadian healthcare costs about $8,019 per person annually according to the Canadian Institute for Health Information.
 That money comes from somewhere, and that somewhere is your paycheck, your GST payments, and yes, those mysterious health premiums buried in your provincial tax forms.

 In Ontario, we pay a "health premium" that ranges from $0 to $900 annually, depending on your income.
 It's not called a healthcare tax because that would be too honest.
 Instead, it's a "premium," like we're getting cable TV instead of the right not to die in a hospital parking lot.

+Back in 1947, Saskatchewan Premier Tommy Douglas looked around at farmers who couldn't afford medical care and said, "This is ridiculous."
+He launched the world's first universal hospital insurance program, which sounds noble until you realize the doctors went on strike in protest.
 Yes, Canadian doctors actually went on strike against universal healthcare.
 They preferred the old system where people paid directly or suffered quietly.
 Eventually, they came around when they realized getting paid by the government was actually more reliable than getting paid by farmers during drought years.

 By 1984, we had the Canada Health Act with five noble principles: Public Administration, Universality, Comprehensiveness, Portability, and Accessibility.
 Or as cynics might put it: "Government-run, sort of universal, barely comprehensive, portability depends on where you're going, and accessible if you have time to wait."